 - Civic engagement and participatory research

 Our Forum meetings are intergenerational community gatherings, open to all, providing a safe space of solidarity for local people, to collectively address race inequality and the structures that perpetuate it.

-We meet once a quarter for food, performance and open and reflective discussion, to produce provocation papers that amplify the community voice in local decision-making.
+We meet once a quarter for open and reflective discussion, and to generate local action and amplify the community voice in local decision-making.

 at Brickworks Community Centre

 We'll be looking at the imminent impact of funding cuts to Mother Tongue Supplementary Schools (MTSS).
 Currently a network of BAME organisations deliver MTSS provision, which aims to support the achievement of black and ethnic minority young people, by providing additional support in subjects such as English, maths, art, science as well as Mother Tongue subjects such as Arabic, Bengali, Somali and Turkish; MTSS aim to raise self-esteem, confidence, intergenerational cohesion and promote a sense of identity in young people through classes in mother tongue and culture and through providing role models from student's own communities in the form of teaching staff.

 Funding to MTSS partners will end in March 2020.
 This meeting aims to: